Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 It's an independent third party

 Trustpilot has no financial relationship with the businesses being reviewed beyond an optional paid subscription for tools.
+They don't get paid more if a business has better reviews.
 Their entire business model depends on being perceived as trustworthy and unbiased, which gives them a strong incentive to actually be those things.

 |---|---|---|---|---|---|